Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Misspecification

-To compensate for the difficulty of specifying a single objective function that captures the learning objective fully, modern GPAI are the result of a succession of training stages (next-token pretraining and human-preferences fine-tuning, but also safety-, refusal-, capabilities-, tool-use-, and other forms of fine-tuning), each one with a different objective function adapted for the task and using regularizations to impose proximity to the previous stage\cite{stiennon_learning_2020, ouyang_training_2022}.
-On the one hand, multi-stage training helps today's GPAI better match frontier labs' product design targets, on the other hand it results in a blurry blend of many partially conflicting objectives\cite{casper_open_2023}, and adds another layer of difficulty to establishing safety guarantees.
+To compensate for the difficulty of specifying a single objective function that captures the learning objective fully, modern GPAI undergo multi-stage training (pretraining, RLHF, safety fine-tuning, etc.), each stage with a different objective and regularizations imposing proximity to the previous stage\cite{stiennon_learning_2020, ouyang_training_2022}.
+While this helps match frontier labs' product design targets, it creates a blend of partially conflicting objectives\cite{casper_open_2023}, adding another layer of difficulty to establishing safety guarantees.

 The purpose of GPAI is often framed as satisfying human preferences\cite{russell_human_2019, bai_constitutional_2022}, but this overlooks two fundamental difficulties.
 First, even widely valued concepts such as truthfulness or ethical behavior are debated and interpreted differently across individuals and cultures\cite{jobin_global_2019}.
 Possible avenues for a solution have been proposed such as determining a consensus objective through a democratic process\cite{ovadya_toward_2024}.
 Second, even for a single individual, a coherent implicit utility function $\mathcal{G}$ rarely exists\cite{kahneman_prospect_2013}.
 Empirical experiments show systematic inconsistencies with the von Neumann-Morgenstern axioms\cite{von_neumann_theory_2007}.
 Alternatives such as Coherent Extrapolated Volition\cite{yudkowsky_coherent_2004} have been proposed to capture what individuals truly value, but specifying this notion is no easier.
 In the absence of a valid expected-utility framework, any purely maximization-based approach is ultimately bound to fail.